nusex/nusex/CONTRIBUTING.md

 ## Expectations

-- All code should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) standards.
+* All code should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) standards
-- All code should support the Python versions nusex already supported, unless there's a good reason otherwise.
+* All code should support the Python versions nusex already supported, unless there's a good reason otherwise
-- Commit messages should be clear and easy to understand.
+* Commit messages should be clear and easy to understand
-- Issue and PR descriptions should be much the same.
+* Issue and PR descriptions should be much the same
-- New features and fixes should be properly tested before committing.
+* New features and fixes should be properly tested before committing

-- All PRs should correspond to at least one issue.
+And of course, always follow the [code of conduct](https://github.com/nusex/nusex/blob/main/CODE_OF_CONDUCT.md).

 ## First time contributing?